Evangelical United Brethren Church

 Over the years, Nance County has also witnessed significant social and political changes.
 It played a role in the women's suffrage movement, as it was one of the first counties in Nebraska to grant women the right to vote.
 The county has preserved its historical roots, with several buildings and landmarks that showcase its history.
 Today, Nance County continues to be an agricultural area, with a mix of small communities, farms, and ranches that celebrate its diverse heritage.

-This timeline provides a concise overview of the key events in the history of Nance County, Nebraska.
+This timeline provides a condensed summary of the historical journey of Nance County, Nebraska.

 • 1858 - Nance County is established by the Nebraska Territorial Legislature.